epitechpacien/slayer.js/README.md

 __________________________________
 HOW TO INSTALL:

-git clone the repository.
+1. git clone the repository.
 Then install npm and run npx vite.
+2. load the link and play.
 __________________________________
 LICENSE :